tanuj888/Terraform-with-CI-CD/README.md

  git remote -v
  git push origin main/master
  ````
-3. Create New pipeline Project in Jenkins
+3. Create a new pipeline Project in Jenkins
 4. Mentioned the stages in the groovy script

 ````